mykelalvis/FT/Traveller/WORKING/Book 1.md

 lined paper serves this purpose quite well.
 Each band on the grid represents one range band.
-At the beginning of an encounter, markers representing each of the members of the encountering party and those encountered are placed in bands separated by a dist- ance corresponding to the encounter distance.
+At the beginning of an encounter, markers representing each of the members of the encountering party and those encountered are placed in bands separated by a dist-ance corresponding to the encounter distance.
 In subsequent rounds characters may move to close or open the range.
 Close and short range are each less